openscilab/pymilo/paper/paper.md

 | **PyMilo**        | Yes         | Yes              | Yes                      | Yes    |

 PyMilo is proposed to address the above gaps.
 It is an open-source Python library that provides an end-to-end solution for exporting and importing machine learning models in a safe, non-executable, and human-readable format such as JSON.
 PyMilo serializes trained models into a transparent format and fully reconstructs them without structural changes, preserving their original functionality and behavior.
-This process does not affect inference time or performance and allows models to be imported on any target device without additional dependencies, enabling seamless execution in inference mode.
+This process does not affect inference time or performance and imports models on any target device without additional dependencies, enabling seamless execution in inference mode.
 PyMilo benefits a wide range of stakeholders, including machine learning engineers, data scientists, and AI practitioners, by facilitating the development of more transparent and accountable AI systems.
 Furthermore, researchers working on transparent AI [@rauker2023toward], user privacy in ML [@bodimani2024assessing], and safe AI [@macrae2019governing] can use PyMilo as a framework that provides transparency and safety in the machine learning environment.

 # References